Independent Non-Executive Director Recruitment

 Company B, a multinational corporation, adopted an AI-based tool to improve the matching process between candidates and board requirements.
 The tool analyzed the company’s strategic goals and board composition to suggest candidates who could fill specific skill gaps.
 This approach led to a 50% increase in the quality of shortlisted candidates, ensuring that the board was equipped with the necessary expertise to drive the company’s growth.

-Utilizing Data Analytics for Informed Decision-Making
+Utilising Data Analytics for Informed Decision-Making

 Company C: Data-Driven Insights for Better Recruitment Outcomes